-"The competition for students has become so intense that some providers may design programs that short-circuit the value of an MBA education," says Danko of Villanova.
-"When I see ads that say, 'Get an MBA in 12 months, part-time,' I worry whether those programs have enough content to be effective."
+"The competition for students has become so intense that some providers may design programs that short-circuit -Jana Allen of Baylor University the value of an MBA education," says Danko of Villanova.
+"When I see ads that say, 'Get an MBA in 12 months, parttime,' I worry whether those programs have enough content to be effective."